SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 "I'm a 2-series they don't give us our osciullator error during factory cal anymore!
 "Well OBVIOUSLY if you don't have a OSC ERR value in yer sig, you keep good enough time without it, so quit braggging."
 Now to find the true expected value,.
 Average a few captures (I'd, say, accumulate a power of 2 number of samples in an unsigned long and rightshfit the appropriate number of times - or leftshift the expected value that many times).
 Your sample will likely be within a percent or two of the expected, and now it's simple math to derive the frequency that the RTC is actually running at.
 You can now determine how many system clock cycles the TCB would count for the desired tuned speed, and just step through each cal value, time it a few times, until you find what you're looking for.
 And unlike that doddering fool who rambles up here every day, I've got the code you need right here!
 [SelfTuning example](../libraries/megaTinyCore/examples/SelfTuning/SelfTuning.ino)

+(Student) Uh, What do we do for zero series?
+You spend the extra 2 cents to get the 1 or 2 series?!
+Duh, 0-series is for suckers.

+(Student II) Mr. Clock, I was working with one of your guys on the 1-series, and when I turned on the RTC, if I didn't also turn on the PIT ev-- (student is cut off as Clock flings a blackboard eraser at them)
 Okay!
-Class dismissed, let's hit the beaches, I heard them AVR double-D's are there! (cheers as students leap up)
+Class dismissed, let's hit the beaches, I heard the AVR-double-D's are there! (cheers as students leap up)

 *As Mr. Clock struts towards the door a dog barks in the distance.
 Mr. Clock's expression turns to one of terror...
 He does a 180 and runs for the window himself, but before he can get there he is tackled by a huge, vicious dog*

 "It looks like someone wasn't paying attentione when I was talking about the windowed watchdog timer - which is the perfect way to return to controlled operation after a wild pointer, unintentional infinite loop or..." looking at Mr. Clock, still pinnned by the watchdog " a misbehaving peripheral......
-Remember, using the window lets you reset if WDR is issued to late **OR too early** And might I note that I don't believe Mr. Clock actually tested that code...
+Remember, using the window lets you reset if WDR is issued to late **OR too early**.
 Now, where was I.....

 Right.....
 *Using a timebase to tune from is - of course - inconvenient.* (the class starts over to a chorus of groans throughout the room)